sd2084/task/README.md

 # ATTENDANCE SYSTEM:
-Leveraging the power and reactivity of the React framework, this Attendance Management System offers a seamless experience for tracking attendance data.
+Leveraging the power and reactivity of the *React framework*, this Attendance Management System offers a seamless experience for tracking attendance data.
 With an emphasis on real-time updates, any data entered through our intuitive form immediately reflects in the attendance table, providing users with  dynamic user interface.

 **The live version of the project is deployed:**